Motor Fuel Excise Taxes

 Any individual in the business of buying, selling, storing, or transporting fuel in South Dakota.
 An individual may need to hold one or more fuel tax licenses depending on the kind of business conducted.
 Each license type grants certain privileges and carries specific responsibilities.
-Learn more in the Motor Fuel Manual (PDF).
+Learn more in the Motor Fuel Guide (PDF).

 There are several motor fuel licenses:

 - Biodiesel Producer: A person who engages in the business of producing biodiesel for sale, use, or distribution.